 Our Story

-Also, women were far less likely to participate.
-They were too busy with child care, household responsibilities, and farm work.
-Traditional social and gender norms created further barriers.
+Moreover, women faced significant obstacles to participation, being occupied with childcare, household responsibilities, and farm work.
+Deep-seated traditional social and gender norms further heightened these barriers.

-With this local input, the organization shifted its focus to bridging the knowledge gap for people with low literacy.
+In response to this local insight, the organization redirected its efforts towards bridging the knowledge gap for people with low literacy through inclusive digital technology and innovative partnerships.

 Amplio Milestones